Logarithmic Vertex Algebras: Introduction

 The first identity above trivially implies that $\N$ is a solution of the classical Yang--Baxter equation.
 The second identity, which we call the hexagon axiom, together with the symmetry of $\N$ is equivalent to the condition that

 Our hexagon axiom is similar to the hexagon identity for the braiding map in \emph{quantum vertex algebras} (see \cite{FR, EK, DGK}).
-In fact, much of the theory developed here has parallels for quantum vertex algebras, and in a future publication we plan to apply our methods to that case.
+In fact, much of the theory developed here has parallels for quantum vertex algebras.

 In the theory of vertex algebras, the main property of the fields is their \emph{locality} (see \cite{DL, Li, K}):

 for some integer $N\ge0$ depending on $a,b\in V$ (and again there is an extra sign factor in the case when $a$ and $b$ are fermions).
 For generalized vertex algebras, one allows $N$ to be a complex number, provided that $z_{12}^{N}$ is expanded in the domain $|z_1|>|z_2|$ on the left-hand side and for $|z_2|>|z_1|$ on the right-hand side (see \cite{DL, M,BK2}).
 Our definition of locality for logarithmic vertex algebras generalizes this further by replacing $z_{12}^{N}$ with $z_{12}^{N+\N}$, which is interpreted as